Price: $99 Annual Membership (First Two Months of Premium Option FREE)

 For people who have little or no money to invest in themselves, Skillshare can be a great resource and open up a pathway to new opportunities.
 It's an excellent way to start your side hustle or if you want to run a full-time business.
 If you're broke, indeed, take advantage of getting two months of free premium membership.
 Think of it as an investment in your future (kind of like higher education, but only much cheaper!)

-In my opinion, Skillshare is the top online learning platform on the internet.
+In my opinion, Skillshare is one of the best online learning platforms.
 With the variety of courses available on their site, there is something for everybody to try out.
 If you're like me, start making videos to showcase your talents.
 Maybe learn professional photography, or understand how to use social media outlets as practical marketing tools.

 If you're somebody not highly skilled or struggling to become more valuable at your job, start fresh today with two months of Skillshare premium free.
 It can make a difference where you're at in three-six months or a year.
 You never know what's possible.